ingram1107/zettel-notes/lit/@Meyer2005.md

 frequent.
 Library designer should avoid inline function in order to prevent binary recompilation on the client side.

-- [ ] Item 46: Define non-member functions inside templates when type
+Functions within class are also inlined by default.
+To avoid that, call a help function defined outside the scope of the class.

-  conversions are desired
+- [x] Item 46: Define non-member functions inside templates when type conversions are desired
 - [ ] Item 44: Factor parameter-independent code out of templates
 - [ ] Item 53: Pay attention to compiler warnings